jordanweiss/starter-academic/content/authors/jw/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Jordan Weiss
+googleAnalytics: "G-3V4F3FS0VH"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
 role: Professor of Artificial Intelligence